IsiRoca/PHP-CRUD/README.md

 ### Insert ###

-Insert a Row in a Database
+Insert a Row in a Table

 Use the following schema:
 [Table name], [INSERT]